OI-OS/OI-stackoverflow-read-write-mcp/README.md

 # Stackoverflow MCP Server

+## ⚠️ **FOR AI AGENTS USING OI OS (Brain Trust 4)**

+**If you are an AI agent installing this server into OI OS, please see [`OI.md`](./OI.md) for complete installation instructions, including:**
+- Intent mappings for natural language queries
+- Parameter rules for tool calls
+- Parameter extractors configuration
+- OI OS-specific setup and troubleshooting

+**The `OI.md` file contains all the SQL and TOML configurations needed for full OI OS integration.**

+---

 A Model Context Protocol server for querying Stack Overflow.
 This server helps AI models find solutions to programming problems by searching Stack Overflow questions and answers.

 ## Features